 This is also advantageous for the renter because there are a wide variety of cranes available, often with different methods of movement or operation.
 Turning to an experienced crane rental center allows them to pair the right crane to the exact needs of their job, improving safety and work efficiency in the process.

 In this blog, we will briefly discuss how cranes work, the types of cranes typically found at crane rental companies, and what you should know before renting.

-- How Mobile Cranes Work
+How Mobile Crane Trucks Work

 Various types of cranes can have major differences in how they are built and, particularly, how they move around.
 However, the basics of how a crane works are similar across all types of cranes.

 Cranes start with an extremely large and heavy base, which is necessary to support the weight which will be lifted.
 Often, a crane will include outriggers, legs, and other methods of support to create additional stability.
 The crane itself is mounted on top of the base, with a cab where the operator (usually) sits, and almost always includes machinery to allow the crane to rotate around.
 Many cranes can rotate a full 360 degrees.

 From the cab, a boom extends outwards at an angle.
 It will be doing most of the heavy lifting.
 This boom is often supported by a jib, a latticework running alongside the boom to add strength to the structure.
 Most booms use hydraulics to power a telescoping arm that can move back and forth at will.
 Thanks to this combination of controls and movement vectors, a crane has the capability to pick up and move objects at a wide variety of positions and elevations.